MCP Apps vs A2UI: Which Agent UI Standard Should You Use? (April 2026)

 Which is more secure: MCP Apps or A2UI?

 Both are secure but in different ways.
 MCP Apps run in sandboxed iframes with strict CSP and no access to the host page.
-A2UI uses a declarative data format with no code execution — agents can only request components from a pre-approved catalog, preventing UI injection attacks.
-A2UI has stronger guarantees against runtime code injection.
+A2UI uses a declarative data format with no code execution.
+Agents can only request components from a pre-approved catalog, which prevents UI injection attacks.
+A2UI has stronger guarantees against runtime code injection, while MCP Apps offer stronger isolation from the host application.

 Can I use MCP Apps outside of AI conversations?

-MCP Apps are designed to run inside AI conversations (ChatGPT, Claude, Goose, VS Code).
+MCP Apps are designed to run inside AI conversations (ChatGPT, Claude, Goose, VS Code, Postman).
 A2UI is designed for any application where an agent generates UI at runtime, whether inside a conversation or not.
 A2UI is more portable across different agent contexts.

 How do I build an MCP App?

 Use sunpeak, the open-source MCP App framework.
-Run "pnpm add -g sunpeak && sunpeak new" to scaffold a project with a local simulator, MCP server, and React components.
-Your app works across ChatGPT, Claude, Goose, and VS Code from the first line of code.
+Run "npx sunpeak new" to scaffold a project with a local inspector, MCP server, and React components.
+Your app works across ChatGPT, Claude, Goose, and VS Code from the first line of code. sunpeak also includes a testing framework so you can write unit, E2E, and visual regression tests without connecting to a live host.

 Which companies are using A2UI?

 A2UI is used in production by Google projects including Opal, Gemini Enterprise, and Flutter GenUI.
-The protocol is open source (Apache 2.0) with contributions from CopilotKit and the broader community.
-It is in early-stage public preview at version v0.8 as of February 2026.
+The protocol is open source (Apache 2.0) with integrations from AG2, Vercel, Oracle, and the CopilotKit community.
+As of April 2026, the stable release is v0.8 with v0.9 in draft.

-MCP Apps (SEP-1865, stable January 2026) are supported by ChatGPT, Claude (web and desktop), Goose, and VS Code Insiders.
-The standard is maintained under the Linux Foundation alongside the core Model Context Protocol.
-Companies like Figma, Canva, Asana, and Slack have built MCP Apps for Claude.
+MCP Apps (SEP-1865, stable January 2026) are supported by Claude (web and desktop), ChatGPT, VS Code GitHub Copilot, Goose, Postman, and MCPJam.
+The standard is maintained as the first official extension to the Model Context Protocol under the Linux Foundation.
+Companies like Figma, Canva, Asana, and Slack have built MCP Apps for these hosts.